cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-09-20.md

 The `fresh-testing-library` is registered as a Deno third party library under the URL "https://deno.land/x/fresh_testing_library".
 It's component testing feature is a thin wrapper around the Preact Testing Library.

+#### Example Code

 This blog post will focus on how to use the `fresh-testing-library`.
-With that in mind, I have created example code in several places:
+With that in mind, I have created example code in several places in addition to the code snippets shown below:
-- THe repo for this blog
+- THe repo for this blog: https://github.com/cdoremus/deno-blog/tree/fresh-testing-lib/tests
-- The repo for the blog post I did on Fresh signals
+- The repo for the blog post I did on using signals with Fresh: https://github.com/cdoremus/fresh-todo-signals/tree/main/tests
-- The component gallery in the Fresh repo
+- The component gallery in the Fresh repo: https://github.com/cdoremus/fresh/tree/fresh-testing-lib/tests/www/components/gallery

 # Component testing
 ## Setting up a fresh-testing-library component test